Employment Sites Review

 • Many of the plazas in Mississauga, especially those near public transit, should be made into mixed use commercial/residential condos.
 Currently these plazas only serve those who have cars, even if you live nearby it feels incredibly dangerous to be walking through the parking lots to get to these stores.
 The parking lots are a waste of space and the layout of the plaza makes it difficult for new businesses to attract new customers.
 Mississauga needs to move away from the large box store plazas and seas of subdivisions and build more dense housing and parks.
 There's so many ugly areas in this city, it's very sad what we've done to the farmland.

-MaryE asked 12 months ago
+MaryE asked about 1 year ago

 Thank you for your comments.
 It will form part of the public records.